 What Not To Do

-One of the problems with affiliate marketing is that it’s developed a bad rap from people promoting products in a scammy way, just to make money.
+One of the problems with affiliate marketing is that it’s developed a bad reputation from people promoting products in a scammy way, just to make money.

 In cases like this, people will just slap links on their website that point to products they’ve never tried.
 They usually pick products based on their commission amounts, and not on their relevance to the website or their own personal use of the product.